-After writing about Developing a Biblical World View in Children, I have not been able to get this question out of my head.
-If our job as children’s pastors is to do what Matthew 28:19 tells us to do (and I believe it is), “Therefore go and make disciples of all nations,” then what does a discipled child look like?
+After writing about Developing a Biblical Worldview in Children, I haven’t been able to get this question out of my head: If our job as children’s ministers is to do what Matthew 28:19 tells us to do (and I believe it is), “Therefore go and make disciples of all nations,” then what does a discipled child look like?

-- The travels of a disciple.
+- The travels of a disciple

-- The practiced habit of “following.”
+- The practiced habit of “following”

-- A made-up word that simply means the life changes made to become more and more like Jesus each day.
+- A made-up word that simply means the life changes made to become more and more like Jesus each day